Faculty Mentor Responsibilities and Resources

-- The faculty mentor is responsible for all research expenses (i.e. space and resources such as supplies, data sets, analytic software, research participant reimbursement, etc) and the supervision of the student’s work.
+- The faculty mentor is responsible for all research expenses (i.e., space and resources such as supplies, data sets, analytic software, research participant reimbursement, etc.) and the supervision of the student’s work.

-- The faculty member is responsible for assurance of compliance with all relevant research regulations and data security procedures, as well as for arranging student’s research access to the electronic medical record and other data resources.
+- The faculty member is responsible for assurance of compliance with all relevant research regulations and data security procedures, as well as for arranging a student’s research access to the electronic medical record and other data resources.

 - In the case of the medical student thesis, the faculty mentor is the first reviewer and provides the initial approval of the thesis as submitted for graduation.
-(For more information see " Thesis Approval Process")
+(For more information see Thesis Approval Process)

 - The faculty mentor should plan to attend Student Research Day activities, which is held annually in the spring.